shreya0204/all-about-modal/README.md

 - Clean, semantic HTML output
 - No bloating, style as you want (no !important overrides)

-> ℹ️ While this plugin is not yet formally extensible via WordPress filters/actions, it’s built in a modular way, extensibility support may be added in future updates.
+> While this plugin is not yet formally extensible via WordPress filters/actions, it’s built in a modular way, extensibility support may be added in future updates.

----

 ## 🤝 Attribution